josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 And third, _it's open-source software_!
 You don't get to tell people how they use it!

-We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (_you can't even install themes and plugins, FFS!_), but again, that's all beside the point.
+We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (notice [you _can't even install themes and plugins_ until you upgrade to the Business plan](https://wordpress.com/pricing/)!) but again, that's all beside the point.
 It's open-source.
 They can do that.
 Anyone can.
 It's in the license.
 This claim is clearly total garbage.

 #### Matt says WP Engine doesn't give back enough